agreshno/Reports_sascha/Report-1.md

 ### 3. Transcriptome assembly

 The program SOAPdenovo-trans was used to assemble the transcriptome.
-Two use this program two files were created:
+To use this program two files were created:
 1. [soapconfig.txt](https://github.com/agreshno/bioinf/blob/master/soapconfig.txt) - a configuration file that contains the information for SOAPdenovo-trans about the sequencing libraries
 2. [SOAPdenovo-trans.sh](https://github.com/agreshno/bioinf/blob/master/SOAPdenovo-trans.sh) - a SLURM script